Studio 5 clips & YOU(tube)

 There are two ways to do this.
-You can either upload a Quicktime file onto the Studio 5 studio server or bring in an HDV tape.
+You can either upload your properly formatted video onto the Studio 5 studio server or bring in an HDV tape.

-Method #1: Upload a Quicktime file from the Production Lab onto the Studio 5 server.
+Method #1: Upload a video file from the Production Lab onto the Studio 5 server.

 A disk volume called "Studio 5" should mount on all of the computers in the Production Lab.
 On this volume is a folder called "Lab Uploads".
-Make sure your Quicktime file is Apple Pro Res (HQ) 1920 x 1080 at 29.97 fps.
+Make sure your vidoe file is saved as either a Quicktime/Apple Pro Res (HQ) 1920 x 1080 at 29.97 (60i) or an MXF/EXDcam 1920x1080 29.97 (NTSC 60i) 35 or 50 mbps.
 You can use Compressor to convert your Quicktime file to the proper format.
 (Here's an article on how to do this.)
 If this is beyond your abilities, consider a different career or use Method #2.